 Completing the first quarter with a new hire is an important milestone.
 This is where the organization and the employee can review the results of their efforts and identify improvement areas.

-Setting measurable Key Performance Indicators (KPIs) from the outset is essential, so this review phase is easier and more productive.
-KPIs help to make performance reviews less subjective and more measurable.
+Setting measurable Key Performance Indicators (KPIs) from the outset is essential for making this review phase easier and more productive.
+KPIs help make performance reviews less subjective and more measurable.

-New employees can review their KPIs regularly with their managers to maintain a realistic understanding of their job performance vis-a-vis expectations.
-No surprises for anyone at the end of the quarter.
+New employees can review their KPIs regularly with their managers to maintain a realistic understanding of their job performance relative to expectations.
+There will be no surprises for anyone at the end of the quarter.

 In addition to the points mentioned above, the following checklist will help you ensure your onboarding process is comprehensive and effective: